 When unrinsed or non-recyclable items end up in our curbside bins, they’re considered contamination – they actually have to be picked out.
 Since we pay by the volume of recycling picked up, it costs the City money – that’s your money – and creates a lot of extra work for the recycling plant.
 Make sure that only glass, plastic, metal and paper go in your bin.

-To help you recycle right on Earth Day, and every day, the City created a one-page flyer that details what should do into your bin and a Recyclopedia that explains that and so much more.
+To help you recycle right, the City created a one-page flyer that details what should do into your bin and a Recyclopedia that explains that and so much more.

 **A note for residents, Advanced Disposal will not be picking up any extra recycling items at this time, so do not place items next to the bins as the drivers are instructed to not exit the vehicle.